Ayifee/API-Project/README.md

 skill.

 Post-MVP
-I would like to maybe add vidoes/gifs of characthers attack animations for each chara, and work on the css side alot making it neat and pleasing to look at.
+I would like to add artifacts and stat data values as well as add in a data base and allow you to build teamp comps aswell as add your own artifact builds and roles.

 Goal
 Day 1 Planning, Brainstorming, and researching